Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Method

 with $b_{\mathrm{img}}(x)$ omitting the temporal bonus and using a slightly stronger text-quality weight.
 Because the contributing terms are normalized before mixing, these coefficients should be read as fixed mixture weights in the released builder rather than as learned parameters.
 They are set once to balance the base heuristic, video-dependence, and merged-quality contributions, and are then shared across all four goal profiles rather than retuned per goal or benchmark.
 The ablations later in the paper therefore test component importance under one fixed scorer instead of re-optimizing these weights.

 Because $\rho$ is shared, changing $g$ changes admissibility more than preference.
 A pure global sort by $\rho(x)$ would over-select abundant, linguistically clean image QA and under-select rarer but more informative temporal video samples.
 The feasibility controls prevent this collapse by enforcing modality mix, temporal coverage, and source breadth alongside score, so the final subset is not merely high-scoring but also aligned with the target allocation goal.
+This separation is useful in release settings because new goals can be expressed by changing feasible allocation bands while keeping the descriptor extraction and scorer fixed.

-Operationally, the builder maintains per-stratum top-$k$ reservoirs and fills the subset in stages: temporal-video minima, video-ratio minima, source floors, stratum quotas, and finally the global score tail with reservoir fallback.
+Operationally, the builder maintains per-stratum top-$k$ reservoirs and fills the subset in stages that include temporal-video minima, video-ratio minima, source floors, stratum quotas, and finally the global score tail with reservoir fallback.
 Deduplication and QA-per-video caps are enforced throughout.
 This staged fill is the released realization of Eq.~\eqref{eq:gdo}.